Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Conditional Deployments

-Deploy only when specific files change:
+Deploy only when relevant files change:

 deploy_production: